Opinion: A brief discussion on mass incarceration — The U.S. prison system needs reform

 The criminal justice system essentially punishes people for being poor, most notably through the astronomical cost of money bail.
 Impoverished people are much less likely to be able to pay bail, and are thus left in pretrial detention without conviction for prolonged periods of time.
 The ACLU reports that Black people are subjected to higher rates of pre-trial detention than white arrestees with similar charges or crimes committed.
 They report that this can often be attributed to the fact that the Black community in general has been systematically suppressed, and are therefore impacted by poverty at much higher rates than white people.

-The NAACP reports that in the U.S., poverty and race are directly correlated due to the institutionalized racism that is woven into the structure of the nation.
-As a result, people of color face much higher rates of poverty than white people, and are therefore disproportionately over-represented in the nation’s incarcerated population.
-The racial disparity is most stark among Black Americans, the racial group that is by far the most policed in America.
-Black people make up 40% of the incarcerated population in the U.S., despite the fact that they make up only 13% of the American population, according to the NAACP.

-“Racial bias keeps more people of color in prisons and on probation than ever before,” reports the ACLU.
+“Racial bias keeps more people of color in prisons and on probation than ever before,” according to the ACLU.
 “With convictions disproportionately affecting poor people and people of color, these sentences are also exacerbating extreme racial disparities in the criminal justice system and tearing vulnerable communities apart.”